Exclusive: Major shipping companies halt operations with Cuba following sanctions against GAESA

 The direct trigger was the sanctions package announced on May 7 by Secretary of State Marco Rubio under Executive Order 14404, signed by President Donald Trump on May 1.

-Crucially, the Office of Foreign Assets Control (OFAC) granted foreign companies and financial institutions a deadline until June 5, 2026 to close all their operations with GAESA and its subsidiaries, under the threat of secondary sanctions.
+Crucially, the Office of Foreign Assets Control (OFAC) granted foreign companies and financial institutions a deadline until June 5, 2026 to close all their operations with GAESA and its subsidiaries, under threat of secondary sanctions.

 The problem for shipping companies is structural: GAESA controls approximately 40% or more of the Cuban economy, including ports, maritime terminals, and the Mariel Special Development Zone through its subsidiary AUSA.

-Rubio warned in his statement on May 7 that "new sanctions are expected in the coming days and weeks," a sign that the pressure on the regime and its international trading partners has not yet reached its peak.
+Rubio warned in his statement on May 7 that "new sanctions are expected in the coming days and weeks," a sign that pressure on the regime and its international trading partners has not yet reached its peak.

 Filed under: